 If neither of the above methods work for the domain you plan to audit, then you will have to go through the blog manually.
 Sort the posts by new on the site and note those URLs for your audit.
 Alternatively, if you have a content inventory, calendar, or something similar, you can reference that as well.

-Filtering and Labeling Your Data
+3. Filter and Label Your Data

 After you’ve gathered your data from either Google Analytics, Ahrefs or Screaming Frog, you’ll need to organize it.
 Start by creating two columns next to each URL to label actions for each page and to list notes.